 "Ministry of New is an extremely positive workspace.
 The energy, the vibe of the place, allows for a fresh perspective.
 Working at this coworking space helps me balance work with play- the ambiance is never too stressful."

-What was your first impression of Ministry of New?
+What was your first impression of the Ministry of New?
 What did you like best about working here?

 Wow!
 That was what came to my mind when I first visited the space.
 I loved the energy, the plants, the natural sunlight filtering through the large windows, the variety of seating options and the ambiance.
 I felt a sense of peace, and yet also very energetic and driven.